big-wisdom/Endeavor/README.md

 * Plan
   * Make it so you can add tasks with an estimated time, due date, and endeavor assignment
+    * I will make the tasks editable
+      * Edit should affect the endeavor document
-    * I'll make them orderable
+    * Then I'll make them orderable
       * I think only the endeavor ones really need to be orderable
       * Therefore, I will store the ordered list of tasks on the endeavor document which will make it easy as the EndeavorTaskList is already pulling the endeavor document
-        * This means that whenever I check off or delete a task the belongs to an endeavor, I will also need to delete it from that endeavors list
+        * This means that if I edit a task to add an endeavor, I will need that edit action to affect the endeavor document as well
     * Then I'll add an estimated duration
     * Then I'll make them schedulable
     * Then I'll make a due date